Presidential system: Fixed-terms

-Presidential systems are typically understood as having a head of government elected by citizens to serve one or more fixed-terms.
-Fixed-terms are praised for providing a level of stability that other systems lack.
-Although most parliamentary governments go long periods of time without a no confidence vote, Italy, Israel, and the French Fourth Republic have all experienced difficulties maintaining stability.
-When parliamentary systems have multiple parties, and governments are forced to rely on coalitions, as they often do in nations that use a system of proportional representation, extremist parties can theoretically use the threat of leaving a coalition to further their agendas.
+Presidential systems are typically understood as having a head of government elected by citizens to serve one or more fixed terms.
+Fixed terms are praised for providing a level of stability that other systems lack.

 Proponents of the presidential system also argue that stability extends to the cabinets chosen under the system.
 In most parliamentary systems, cabinets must be drawn from within the legislative branch.
 Under the presidential system, cabinet members can be selected from a much larger pool of potential candidates.
 This allows presidents the ability to select cabinet members based as much or more on their ability and competency to lead a particular department as on their loyalty to the president, as opposed to parliamentary cabinets, which might be filled by legislators chosen for no better reason than their perceived loyalty to the prime minister.
-Supporters of the presidential system note that parliamentary systems are prone to disruptive "cabinet shuffles" where legislators are moved between portfolios, whereas in presidential system cabinets (such as the United States Cabinet), cabinet shuffles are unusual.

 Some political scientists dispute this concept of stability, arguing that presidential systems have difficulty sustaining democratic practices and that they have slipped into authoritarianism in many of the countries in which they have been implemented.
-According to political scientist Fred Riggs, presidential systems have fallen into authoritarianism in nearly every country they've been attempted.
+According to political scientist Fred Riggs, presidential systems have fallen into authoritarianism in nearly every country where they've been attempted.
 The list of the world's 22 older democracies includes only two countries (Costa Rica and the United States) with presidential systems.
 Yale political scientist Juan Linz argues that:

-Fixed-terms in a presidential system may also be considered a check on the powers of the executive, contrasting parliamentary systems, which may allow the prime minister to call elections whenever they see fit or orchestrate their own vote of no confidence to trigger an election when they cannot get a legislative item passed.
-The presidential model is said to discourage this sort of opportunism, and instead forces the executive to operate within the confines of a term they cannot alter to suit their own needs.
+Fixed terms in a presidential system may also be considered a check on the powers of the executive, contrasting with parliamentary systems, which may allow the prime minister to call elections whenever they see fit or orchestrate their vote of no confidence to trigger an election when they cannot get a legislative item passed.